Mibew/docs.mibew.org/src/development/server-side-events.md

 This event is triggered after a group has been saved.
 An associative array with the following items is passed to event handlers:

-* 'group': array, the state of the group after update.
+* _'group'_: array, the state of the group after update.
-* 'original_group': array, the state of the group before update.
+* *'original_group'*: array, the state of the group before update.

 #### Delete